sepal-contrib/clip-time-series/README.md

 ## About

-This module allows the user to download as a .pdf an auto generated time series from 2005 to 2020.
+This module allows the user to download as a `.pdf` an auto generated time series from customizable dates.
-Each year will be represented in a square of 2x2km around the point of interest using the band combination selected by the user.
+Each mosaic will be represented in a square of custom size from 500x500m to 1000x10000km around the point of interest using the band combination selected by the user.

 The input can be a table file discribing points or a shapefile using geometries.